Retirement Intelligence

 HDB Lease Decay

-Your HDB is not a retirement asset if the lease expires before you do.
-A 60-year-old in a 1990 flat has just 30 years of lease remaining, which is less than current Singapore life expectancy.
+A 60-year-old in a 1990 flat has just 30 years of lease remaining — less than current Singapore life expectancy.
+Your HDB may not outlast you.

 💊